History of Switzerland since 1914: National redoubt and the Wahlen plan

 In a 1945 report, the Chief of the General Staff articulated the role played by these fortifications during the war.
 "It seems reasonable to conclude that from 1943 onwards, the fortifications in question played a significant role in the German plans, and it is likely that they contributed to deterring an attack on Switzerland."
 Despite the lack of serious consideration by the German authorities of the joint German-Italian attack plan, codenamed "Operation Tannenbaum", Klaus Urner and Georges-André Chevallaz cite the existence of authentic German plans for an attack on Switzerland.
 Klaus Urner cites a German document from August 1940 that outlines the difficulties of launching an attack due to the challenging terrain and Alpine fortifications.
 Georges-André Chevallaz refers to a German document from May 1941 that provides directives from the German General Staff for potential military operations against Switzerland.

-Monument in Regensberg in memory of the Wahle plan.
+Monument in Regensberg in memory of the Wahlen plan.

 Concerning economic and social policy, the government was eager to avoid repeating the missteps of the World War I era concerning economic and social policy.
 The legal foundations for a war economy were established as early as 1938.
 In September of the same year, the government introduced a gradual rationing of consumer goods, along with the creation of grain stocks and advice to citizens to stock up on two months' worth of supplies.
 In December, a compensation system for loss of income was introduced.
 Despite these measures to control prices, the press and unions criticized farmers, accusing them of profiting from the black market.
 Furthermore, a labor shortage by 1940 prompted some women to work, especially in agriculture.

-Of all the government initiatives designed to guarantee economic and psychological mobilization within the country, the Wahle plan proved paramount.
+Of all the government initiatives designed to guarantee economic and psychological mobilization within the country, the Wahlen plan proved paramount.
 Named after agronomist Friedrich Traugott Wahlen, responsible for expanding agriculture, this plan sought to enhance agricultural production and guarantee the country's food self-sufficiency during wartime.
 The construction of gardens increased in suburban areas, while public parks and sports fields were planted with potatoes.

 Although the plan augmented the cultivated area from 183,000 to 352,000 hectares, it failed to attain the initial objective of 500,000 hectares.
 The country's self-sufficiency level increased from 52% at the inception of the war to 59% by 1945.